Morphee-31/Terraria-clone/README.md

 - Rendering Engine

 ## How to compile it
-# Doesn't actually compile, I try to fix it
 Open the folder '.sln' with Visual Studio and run the compilation process.
+You have to link the project with SFML, I might try to automate the linking but not of my reach yet, and use at least C++17 (try 20 if it doesn't work)
 In the future, I want my project to be running even if you don't have SFML, it is not my priority yet but maybe some day using C-make or something else.